-If you’ve just shifted from a Windows PC to a Mac, it will take some time for you to get used to the new keyboard layout.
+If you’ve just shifted from a Windows PC to a Mac, you’ll likely take some time to get used to the new keyboard layout.
 While the QWERTY format is the same, there are some very obvious differences when it comes to the modifier keys.

 Here are the top Mac Keyboard shortcuts you really need to know whether you are a noob or a veteran user.

 1) Window Management: Cmd + M will minimize an open window.
 Click on the app’s icon on the Dock to open the window again.
 Cmd + W will close the window, if you have multiple windows open from the same app, Option + Cmd + W will close all the windows.
 To flip between all windows, use Cmd + Tilde (~).

 2) App Switching: Use Cmd + Tab.
 This will bring up the app switcher.
 Now, hold the Cmd key and press Tab to move to the next app on the list.
 To move to the previous app, use Cmd + Shift + Tab.